AU-HCI/website/markdown/git.md

 In this short tutorial I'll go through everything you need to know in order to use Git in this course.

+# The difference between Git and Github

+Git is a command-line tool that is installed on your computer to manage Git repositories of textfiles.
+When using Git on your computer the repositories are local, but Git has the ability to share them remotely with others.
+This is where Github comes in.

+Github is a hosting site for Git repositories.
+If you want to share your repo with a team of other people then you can host it on Github and allow others to subscribe to it.
+Github allows them be able to download your repositories, change it, and even submit changes back to the repository on Github for you to have as well.

 # Installing Git

 First we need to get Git on your computer if it's not there already.